openQA-Bites/Blog/content/posts/2021-02-10-needles/index.md

   - Needles

 ---
-In this blog post we are going to give you the most easy introduction to what needles are and how you can use them.
+In this blog post we are going to give you the easiest introduction to what needles are and how you can use them.
 While there are many good talks and documentation on needles out there, it took me longer than it should have to find a easy-to-use and easy-to-understand introduction into this topic alone.
 This blog post should fill this gap.

 # What is a needle?

 A needle is just a screenshot plus a definition, which part of that screenshot must match.
-Each of those parts has also a matching-parameter which determines, how good that region must match with the given prototype.
+Each of those parts also has a matching-parameter which determines, how good that region must match with the given prototype.
 Needles are identified by `tags`.

 Let's break this description down top-to-bottom.
 This is a needle: